EU takes Poland to court over law 'undermining' judges | DW | 31.03.2021

 One judge, Igor Tuleya, faced suspension and a 25% salary cut in November.
 He was among the justices to resist the changes to the legal system.

-The Commission wants the ECJ to suspend the 2019 law as well as the disciplinary chamber and the decisions it has made concerning judges' immunity.
+The Commission wants the ECJ to suspend the 2019 law as well as the disciplinary chamber and the decisions it has made concerning judges' immunity, "to prevent the aggravation of serious and irreparable harm inflicted to judicial independence and the EU legal order.''

 The European Commission's lawsuit against Poland for alleged breaches of judicial independence "has no legal and factual justification," Polish government spokesman Piotr Mueller tweeted.